Student Services & Support

 "My mentor provided me with valuable advice on how to effectively prepare for roles which require public speaking.
 Most importantly, having an RFF mentorship was beneficial in helping me to appreciate the unique skills I have as a veteran and highlight those skills in a way that civilian employers understand and can relate to.
 Plus, I got a custom-tailored suit for free."
 Tyler Bender, MA 2017

-Academic Resources for Veterans
+Campus Resources for Veterans and Families

 Join SALUTE Veterans National Honor Society